pierangeloc/programs-as-data/presentation/story.md

 ### Problem nr 3: solution bound to a specific technology
 Another issue we see here is that this solution is bound to use ZIO, and Doobie.
 If our team deals with services developed using different technologies, e.g. Slick/Future, we need to reimplement from scratch a totally different function, with no attention guaranteed between the equivalence of the 2 functions.
 We can easily slip over some details while implementing a Future-based version, vs a ZIO-based one.

-_Notice that the 3 problems are orthogonal, meaning that solving one should have no impact on the other 2.
+### Orthogonality
+We want to address the 3 problems we just explained, in an orthogonal way.
+When we talk about orthogonality we mean "independence of the solutions", or solving one problem should not affect the resolution of the other problems, just like in a vector space with inner product we can't express orthogonal vectors in terms of the others

 ### Solution: Define a language to specify the problem
 The first step is to start from the definition of our problem, rather than from its solution.